ukazap/ukazap/resume.md

   Improve back-end infrastructure reliability and internal developer experience, develop in-house custom Sidekiq job fetching mechanism that ensures durability in the event of VM crash or dirty shutdown.

-  Deployment of ETL pipeline to support data scientist for implementing and serving daily sales prediction across dozens of F&B franchises and thousands of outlets.
+  Deployment of ETL pipeline to support data scientist to train model for implementing and serving daily sales prediction across dozens of F&B franchises and thousands of outlets.

   Tech stack: Ruby on Rails, Sidekiq, PostgreSQL, Redis, Debezium, Apache Kafka, Python.